 So when SHTF, they’re probably going to come knocking on your door even if they had no idea you have a basement bunker with ten years of supplies.

 You can make your own prep better by reducing the likelihood that people around you are going to screw up your plans or take away your supplies.
-Or you can help each other in case one of your things break.
+Or you can help each other in case one of your things breaks.

 Data should (almost) always beat opinion